First Letter to Parents

 This year, there are over 400 students graduating in May.
 The faculty participating in the service will add another 100 people.
 All Saints’ Chapel only holds 650 people before adding additional chairs.
 With the larger graduating class, we can no longer accommodate guests inside All Saints’ chapel.

 The commencement service will remain the same for the graduates – they will line up, process in to All Saints’ behind the faculty and participate in the service.
-For the conferring of the degrees, the graduates will leave the chapel and receive their diploma outside in the Celebration tent on the Quad, (where guests will be seated).
+For the conferring of the degrees, the graduates will leave the chapel and receive their diploma outside on the Quad, (where guests will be seated).

-The seats under the tent will be divided into two sections - priority seating and general admission.
+The seats on the Quad will be divided into two sections - priority seating and general admission.
 Each graduate will receive two tickets for the priority seating for guests.
 Tickets will not be required for the general admission seating.

 Alternate Viewing Sites for Commencement Service